molevolworkshop/molevolworkshop.github.io/schedule.md

 menutitle: Schedule
 permalink: /schedule/
 ---
-{% include cancelation-notice.html %}
 {% include figure.html description="" url="/assets/img/eelpond2019.jpg" css="image-center" height="250px" %}

-IMPORTANT: this schedule is subject to change until this notice is removed just before the 2020 workshop begins.
+IMPORTANT: this schedule is subject to change until this notice is removed just before the 2022 workshop begins.
-Lectures linked here are those from the 2019 version of the workshop and may differ from the 2020 versions (especially if the people giving those lectures have changed).
+Lectures linked here are those from the 2019 version of the workshop and may differ from the 2022 versions (especially if the people giving those lectures have changed).

 All sessions are in Loeb G70 (basement of Loeb building)

-### Sunday, May 31, 2020
+### Monday, May 30, 2022

 ---------------|--------------------------------------|-----------------------------------
  18:00 - 21:00 |  Meigs Room, Swope                   | Opening Reception
 {:.daily-schedule-std}

-### Monday, June 1, 2020
+### Tuesday, May 31, 2022

 ---------------|--------------------------------------|-----------------------------------
  09:00 - 10:30 |                                      | Welcome and Introductions